 Organization is critical when working from home.
 Without your manager or coworkers keeping you on task, setting your own deadlines is a necessity.
 If you are someone who likes lists, there are few things as cathartic is a big fat checkmark next to a task.
 Make lists that include not only the deliverable but the stepping stones along the way.
 Make your to-do list first thing in the morning, or even right before you go to bed the night before.
 Swear by your G-Cal?
 Splitting your time into chunks by setting “meetings” with yourself to accomplish given tasks is a great way to stay on track.
 Hold yourself accountable with the many productivity tools available in Gmail or Outlook.

 Another great way to begin and ends your days is by being mindful.
-Mindfulness promotes mental and physical health, as well as productivity and focus; but in practice it looks different for everyone.
-Whether you prefer to journaling, meditating (there are some awesome apps to do this), practicing yoga, or to pray, pausing and clearing the mind of our anxieties is a break we all deserve.
+Mindfulness promotes mental and physical health, as well as productivity and focus; but in practice, it looks different for everyone.
+Whether you prefer journaling, meditating (there are some awesome apps to do this), practicing yoga, or praying, pausing and clearing the mind of our anxieties is a break we all deserve.